 This junior version of Go Ape is aimed at 6-12 year olds.
 The course can be found at the edge of the main car park and is open every weekend and during the school holidays.

 The Climbing Tower

 The climbing tower is an exciting way to let off steam!
 36 routes from easy to extreme and 2 vertical abseils.
 Great for children and adults, friends, families and group bookings.
 Check the Forest of Dean Adventure website for opening times.
 Archery sessions can also be booked.

-If you are interested in bringing a school or group to Beechenhurst there are options for self led visits (see www.forestry.gov.uk/england-learning for downloadable resources such as activities and lesson plans) or the chance to use a Forestry Commission approved learning provider, A Breath of Fresh Air or Rachel Shilston.
+If you are interested in bringing a school or group to Beechenhurst there are options for self led visits (downloadable resources are available such as activities and lesson plans) or the chance to use a Forestry Commission approved learning provider, A Breath of Fresh Air or Rachel Shilston.

 Families may wish to download our fun activity sheets for children to help get the most out of your visit.